 - New to recording?

 Please read our Newbie Guide to Recording!

-Target completion date of this project is June 30, 2008 but try to send your recordings as soon as you can.
+Target completion date of this project: March 1, 2008 – but try to send your recordings as soon as you can.
 If you cannot do your section, for whatever reason, just let me know and it’ll go back to the pool.
 There’s no shame in this; we’re all volunteers and things happen.

 - Where do I find the text?

 Source text (please only read from this text!): http://www.gutenberg.org/etext/8813

 -- Do the intro and disclaimer match the instructions in the first post of the project thread?

 -- Are there any long silences or pauses that ought to be edited out?
 If so, note the time.

 -- Are there any stumbles or repeats that ought to be edited out?
 If so, note the words and the time.

 -- Is there excessive background noise, a constant hiss or buzz that detracts from the reading?